 Sediments from all excavations were floated for macrobotanical remains, which are currently under analysis.

-Dr. Erendira Quintana Morales (University of Bristol, UK)
+Dr. Erendira Quintana Morales (Pennsylvania State University)

 ARCHITECTURAL AND TOPOGRAPHIC SURVEY